Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 When using Cloudflare and all your traffic is behind their proxy (orange cloud in the DNS records), the request's origin IP is replaced with Cloudflare's IP (CLOUDFLARE_IPS).
 The result is that all of your services will know that a Cloudflare IP has connected, but you can't see the actual origin IP.
 This line tells Traefik to trust forwarded headers information (X-Forwarded-*) for the publicly available Cloudflare IPs, which means that Traefik will accept the X-Forwarded-For header set by Cloudflare.

 This option is not needed if you are not using Cloudflare's proxy features (DNS entries are grey-clouded).
-The same applies for Local IP addresses (LOCAL_IPS--api.insecure=true
+The same applies for Local IP addresses (LOCAL_IPS).

-Start out by setting this to DEBUG.
-Once you ensure everything is working fine and LetsEncrypt Certificates are being pulled correctly, you can change this to WARN.
+We are setting Traefik to log to traefik.log file.
+To begin, a DEBUG log level is better.
+Once you ensure everything is working fine and LetsEncrypt Certificates are being pulled correctly, you can change this to INFO or WARN.

 tls: